Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 |ex1end|

 * Operator name: ``add_cylinder``
-* Description: This operator add a cylinder to the drivers list.
+* Description: This operator adds a cylinder to the drivers list.
 * Parameters:

   * *id*: Driver index